SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-To tackle the aforementioned issue of Proposition~\ref{prop:sparse} being too conservative and constraining the expressiveness of SIMBa, we propose to use Proposition~\ref{prop:naive} instead in this Section.
-We used the same settings as in Section~\ref{sec:res structure} to generate $10$ new sparse systems and compare the effectiveness of both propositions.
-In other words, we only considered \textit{SIMBa\_DCBmA} here, but using two different free parameterizations of sparse Schur matrices.
-Furthermore, to ensure randomness did not have a significant impact on the results, we let SIMBa run with seven different random seeds in each case.
-All the results are plotted in Fig.~\ref{fig:mask}.
-To better assess the potential of SIMBa, Fig.~\ref{fig:mask min} displays the results when only considering the best-performing seed on each system, and the corresponding key metrics are reported in Table~\ref{tab:mask min} for clarity.
+\old{To tackle the aforementioned issue of Proposition~\ref{prop:sparse} being too conservative and constraining the expressiveness of SIMBa, we propose to use Proposition~\ref{prop:naive} instead in this Section.} To complement Section~\ref{sec:res structure} and assess the efficacy of Proposition~\ref{prop:naive} in parametrizing sparse Schur matrices, this Section offers another set of more challenging identification experiments, where Schur $A$ matrices with known sparsity patterns have to be identified simultaneously to other state-space matrices.
+To that end, we used the same simulation settings and ten systems as in Section~\ref{sec:res structure}, again running several randomly initialized instances of \textit{SIMBa-4} and reporting both the corresponding median and best performance}.\old{ to generate $10$ new sparse systems and compare the effectiveness of both propositions.
+In other words, we only considered \textit{SIMBa\_DCBmA} here, but using two different free parametrizations of sparse Schur matrices.
+Furthermore, to ensure randomness did not have a significant impact on the results, we let \textit{SIMBa-4} run with seven different random seeds in each case.} All the results on the testing data are plotted in Fig.~\ref{fig:mask} \new{, with the bottom plot being a zoomed-in version to better appreciate the impact of prior knowledge on SIMBa.} \old{To better assess the potential of SIMBa, Fig.~\ref{fig:mask min} displays the results when only considering the best-performing seed on each system, and the corresponding key metrics are reported in Table~\ref{tab:mask min} for clarity. }

-As expected from what could be observed in Fig.~\ref{fig:structure}, \text{\textit{SIMBa-3}} performed very poorly in general, even if it was run several times.
+\old{As expected from what could be observed in Fig.~\ref{fig:structure}, \text{\textit{SIMBa-3}} performed very poorly in general, even if it was run several times.
 Interestingly, this analysis hints that the effectiveness of Proposition~\ref{prop:sparse} depends more on system-intrinsic characteristics than on the random seed used.
 Indeed, although not fully visible in the plots of Fig.~\ref{fig:mask} and~\ref{fig:mask min}, the performance distribution of \textit{SIMBa-3} shows similar statistics whether all the results or only the best seeds are considered.
-This eliminates the effect of randomness to some extent and supports the hypothesis that the parametrization in~\eqref{eq:A sparse} is too conservative (see Remark~\ref{rem:sparse}).
+This eliminates the effect of randomness to some extent and supports the hypothesis that the parametrization in~\eqref{eq:A sparse} is too conservative (see Remark~\ref{rem:sparse}).}